 If the difference between two scores is statistically significant, it is listed in the report with a base rate to aid in interpretation.
 The statistical significance and base rate results provide different information.
 A statistically significant difference suggests that the result is reliable and would likely be observed again if the assessment were repeated (i.e., the difference is not due to measurement error).
-The base rate (BR) provides a basis for estimating how common or rare a particular score difference was among other children of similar ability in the WISC-V normative sample.
-For example, a base rate of 6.80% is reported if the composite score for Naming Speed Literacy is 25 points higher than the composite score for Naming Speed Quantity.
-This appears on the report as NSL > NSQ, BR = 6.80%.
-This means that 6.80% of children of similar ability level in the WISC-V normative sample obtained a difference of this magnitude or greater between those two scores.
-In many cases, a statistically significant difference may be accompanied by a base rate of greater than 15%, which indicates that the difference, while reliable and not due to measurement error, is relatively common among children.
+The base rate (BR) provides a basis for estimating how common or rare a particular score difference was in the WISC-V normative sample.
+For example, a base rate of <=10% is reported if the score for the the Working Memory Index is 13.40 points higher than the mean primary index score (MIS).
+This appears on the report as WMI > MIS, BR = <=10%.
+This means that <=10% of children in the WISC-V normative sample obtained a difference of this magnitude or greater between those two scores.
+In many cases, a statistically significant difference, while reliable and not due to measurement error, is relatively common among children.
 This result does not necessarily reduce the importance of the difference, but does indicate a difference that large or larger is relatively common.

 It is possible for intellectual abilities to change over the course of childhood.
 Additionally, a child's scores on the WISC-V can be influenced by motivation, attention, interests, and opportunities for learning.
 All scores may be slightly higher or lower if Sample Child were tested again on a different day.
 It is therefore important to view these test scores as a snapshot of Sample Child's current level of intellectual functioning.
-When these scores are used as part of a comprehensive evaluation, they contribute to an understanding of his current strengths and any needs that can be addressed.
+When these scores are used as part of a comprehensive evaluation, they contribute to an understanding of her current strengths and any needs that can be addressed.